Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - DR_D1
      - Database Search and Item Usage.
-A pre-set Standard View of DR showing total item investigations and requests, as well as searches.
+A pre-set Standard View of DR showing Total_Item_Investigations and Requests, as well as Searches_Regular, Automated and Federated.
      -

    * - DR_D2
      - Database Access Denied.
-A pre-set Standard View of DR showing where users were denied access because simultaneous use (concurrency) licenses were exceeded, or their institution did not have a license for the database.
+A pre-set Standard View of DR showing where users were denied access because simultaneous-use (concurrency) licenses were exceeded, or their institution did not have a license for the database.
      -

    * - DUL